-Serve on location and get to know the Jewish people, history and tradition as you take part in the core project of the "Aliyah Return Center" - preparing a place for new immigrants, helping them with their firsts steps in the Land, and helping widows and orphans.
-Learn about Christian Zionism and the real meaning of "Aliyah".
+Serve on location and get to know the Jewish people, history and tradition as you take part in the core project of the “Aliyah Return Center” – preparing a place for new immigrants, helping them with their firsts steps in the Land, and helping the neediest of the needy.
+Learn about Christian Zionism and the real meaning of “Aliyah”.

 Our interns go through a selection process before they join us, to make sure our work together is the right choice for both sides.
-If you would like to come and serve in Israel, click on the button below to start you application process and begin your journey of serving with us!
+If you would like to come and serve in Israel, please check if you meet the qualifications mentioned below.

 ● Follower of Yeshua with a servant’s heart.